-Agroforestry at Fazenda Pedra Petra
+Agroforestry at Fazenda Pedra Preta

 Brazil produces around 35% of the world’s coffee supply, but with increasing environmental and economic pressures, the future of coffee production is at risk.
 With coffee consumption growing exponentially year by year, we may find the industry struggling to meet global demands.
 It’s time to tackle the urgent issues with climate change (droughts, frost and low yields) and lower the current risk of price instability for farmers.